LaunchCodeEducation/gis-devops/src/installations/06-docker-jenkins/index.rst

 Now let's do a final test by running the AWS CLI from **within the container**.
 We will use ``exec`` again with some additional options.

 This time we will pass the ``-it`` options to enter ``-i`` interactive mode and ``-t`` to attach the container to our terminal.
 By issuing the ``bash`` command we are instructing the container to execute the bash shell.
-Combined with the ``-it`` options this means our terminal will be binded to the bash session executed in the container.
+Combined with the ``-it`` options this means our terminal will be bound to the bash session executed in the container.

 .. note::

   Attaching to the shell session of a container is the functional equivalent of SSH-ing into a remote machine.
 Depending on which shell the container has installed you will adjust the shell command issued in ``exec``.
-In lean containers, that have minimal installed programs, bash may not be insalled.
+In lean containers, that have minimal installed programs, bash may not be installed.
 You can usually use at least the original ``sh`` shell (before it was the **B** orn **A** gain **SH** ell)!

 .. tip::